A Definitive 3-Day Gut Reset Diet, From A Functional M.D.

 Just like you, your gut needs a period of rest and rejuvenation to function optimally.
-Giving your gut a break can reduce inflammation, shed water weight, and reduce bloating.
-Studies are coming out all the time supporting the benefits of intermittent fasting, which gives the body a break for a set number of hours so that your gut can repair, reset, and rest.
-The night before you start your cleanse, I want you to plan to fast for 12 to 16 hours.
-This is easier than it sounds—a 12-hour fast simply means ending your consumption at 7 in the evening and not eating breakfast the next day until 7 a.m.
+Giving it a break can reduce inflammation, shed water weight, and reduce bloating.
+Studies are coming out all the time supporting the benefits of intermittent fasting, which gives the body a break for a set number of hours each day so that your gut can repair, reset, and rest.
+The night before you start your cleanse, plan to fast for 12 to 16 hours.
+This is easier than it sounds—a 12-hour fast simply means stop eating at 7 in the evening and don't eat again until breakfast the next day until 7 a.m.

 Drinking water, especially warm water on an empty stomach, is one of the best things you can do for digestion.
-Warm water takes less energy to digest and stimulates digestion while detoxing the system and aiding digested food through the digestive tract.
-Start your day with at least one full class of room-temperature water before you consume any food.
+According to Ayurveda, warm water takes less energy to digest and stimulates digestion while detoxing the system and helping food move through the digestive tract.
+Start your day with at least one full glass of room-temperature water before you consume any food.